Donate

 Men and women's State Pension age increasing further

-The Government plan to increase State Pension age to raise it from 66 to 67 between 2026 and 2028.
+The Government plans to increase State Pension age from 66 to 67 between 2026 and 2028.
 This would affect those born on or after 6 April 1960.

 A further increase is planned to raise the State Pension age from 67 to 68 between 2044 and 2046, but this may be brought forward.